Start Time

 Capacity Assessments

-Speaker: Emma Slattery, Barrister at Law, The Law Library
+Speaker: Emma Slattery BL, Barrister at Law, The Law Library

 • Who is legally permitted to perform capacity assessments (e.g., medical practitioners, prescribed healthcare professionals)